jmylchreest/keylightd/docs/docs/getting-started.md

 - Verify network connectivity by pinging the light's IP address
 - Ensure no firewall is blocking the connection

-### API Key Issues

-- If your API key isn't working, try creating a new one
-- Check that you're including the key correctly in your requests

 For more help, check the [GitHub issues page](https://github.com/jmylchreest/keylightd/issues) or submit a new issue.